chucktilbury/klox/README.md

 ----------------
 Changes planned
 ---------------
+* Chapter 24 challenge #1, make IP more efficient. (challenge code) This challenge did not "work" from the literal instructions.
+I backed out the change and will look into it later.

 * Add instructions for !=, <=, and >=
 * Add signed and unsigned integer types to the interpreter.
 Also implement the promotion rules.